veeral-patel/knowledge-base/docs/shadow-brokers.md

-# Living in the Shadow of the Shadow Brokers (2018)
+# Living in the Shadow of the Shadow Brokers (SANS 2018)

 Talk by Jake Williams at SANS DFIR Summit 2018